 BRCA testing: Genetic testing for breast cancer

 Though only 5 to 10% of breast cancer incidences are due to inherited mutations, breast cancer risk is substantial among women with germline BRCA mutations.
-BRCA testing will help in the risk assessment of breast and ovarian cancer, which is required for genetic counselling.
-Women who are found to be at high risk for such mutations can be counselled for increased surveillance and/ or prophylactic surgeries.
+BRCA testing will help in the risk assessment of breast and ovarian cancer, which is crucial for genetic counselling.
+Women who are at high risk for such mutations can undergo counseling for increased surveillance and/ or prophylactic surgeries.

 Are all BRCA mutations harmful?

 There are certain inherited mutations in BRCA1 and BRCA2 genes that tend to increase the risk of female breast and ovarian cancers, as well as certain other cancers.

 People inhering these mutations in BRCA1 and BRCA2 tend to develop breast and ovarian cancers at younger ages than people haven’t.

 Breast Cancer Information Core has collected information on more than 1800 mutations in the BRCA1 gene and 2000 mutations in the BRCA2 gene.

 This includes missense mutations, intronic changes, insertions, and deletions.

 The different mutations confer differing risks for breast or ovarian cancer.
 The mutations are therefore classified as: